kubesphere/website/content/en/docs/quick-start/deploy-bookinfo-to-k8s.md

   Log in to the console as `project-admin` and go to your project.
 Navigate to **Advanced Settings** under **Project Settings**, click **Edit**, and select **Edit Gateway**.
 In the dialog that appears, flip on the toggle switch next to **Application Governance**.

   {{< notice note >}}
 You need to enable **Application Governance** so that you can use the Tracing feature.
-Once it is enabled, check whether an annotation (e.g. `nginx.ingress.kubernetes.io/service-upstream: true`) is added for your Route (Ingress) if the Route is inaccessible.
+Once it is enabled, check whether an annotation (for example, `nginx.ingress.kubernetes.io/service-upstream: true`) is added for your Route (Ingress) if the Route is inaccessible.
   {{</ notice >}}

 ## What is Bookinfo